June 30, 2025

 Recovery of Rare-Earth Elements from Magnet Waste

 The growing global demand for rare-earth elements (REEs), particularly neodymium (Nd), praseodymium (Pr), and dysprosium (Dy), is driven by their vital role in technologies such as electric vehicles, wind turbines, and electronics.
 As primary sources of REEs become increasingly depleted and environmentally taxing to mine, recycling REEs from end-of-life (EoL) NdFeB magnets presents a promising path toward sustainable resource management.
 However, the recycling rate of REEs remains low due to a combination of technological, economic, and infrastructural barriers.
-The development and optimization of diverse recovery methods hydrometallurgical, pyrometallurgical, and biometallurgical are critical to addressing these challenges.
+The development and optimization of diverse recovery methods, including hydrometallurgical, pyrometallurgical, and biometallurgical, are critical to addressing these challenges.

 Environmental Sustainability of Recovery Methods